-PRINCIPLES/ RECOMMENDATIONS YES/NO /NOT APPLICABLE COMMENTARY 7.2.
-Any member of the company's supervisory and management body may not mix the company's assets, the use of which has not been mutually agreed upon, with his/her personal assets or use them or the information which he/she learns by virtue of his/her position as a member of a corporate body for his/her personal benefit or for the benefit of any third person without a prior agreement of the general shareholders' meeting or any other corporate body authorized by the meeting.
-Yes See 7.1 7.3.
-Any member of the company's supervisory and management body may conclude a transaction with the company, a member of a corporate body of which he/she is.
+PRINCIPLES/ RECOMMENDATIONS YES/NO /NOT COMMENTARY 7.2.
+Any member of the company's supervisory and APPLICABLE Yes See 7.1 management body may not mix the company's assets, the use of which has not been mutually agreed upon, with his/her personal assets or use them or the information which he/she learns by virtue of his/her position as a member of a corporate body for his/her personal benefit or for the benefit of any third person without a prior agreement of the general shareholders' meeting or any other corporate body authorized by the meeting.
+7.3.
+Any member of the company's supervisory and Yes See 7.1 management body may conclude a transaction with the company, a member of a corporate body of which he/she is.
 Such a transaction (except insignificant ones due to their low value or concluded when carrying out routine operations in the company under usual conditions) must be immediately reported in writing or orally, by recording this in the minutes of the meeting, to other members of the same corporate body or to the corporate body that has elected him/her or to the company's shareholders.
 Transactions specified in this recommendation are also subject to recommendation 4.5.
-Yes See 7.1 7.4.
-Any member of the company's supervisory and management body should abstain from voting when decisions concerning transactions or other issues of personal or business interest are voted on.
-Yes See 7.1 Remuneration policy and procedure for appro- established in the company should prevent p remuneration of directors, in addition it shoul remuneration policy and remuneration of directors 8.1.
-A company should make a public statement of the company's remuneration policy (hereinafter the remuneration statement).
-This statement should be part of the company's annual accounts.
-Remuneration statement should also be posted on the company's otential confli d ensure pub cts of interest and abuse in determining website.
+7.4.
+Any member of the company's supervisory and Yes See 7.1 management body should abstain from voting when decisions concerning transactions or other issues of personal or business interest are voted on.
+Principle VIII: Company's remuneration policy Principle VIII.
+Company's remuneration policy Remuneration policy and procedure for appro val, revision and disclosure of directors' remuneration established in the company should prevent p remuneration of directors, in addition it should licity and transparency both of company's remuneration policy and remuneration of directors 8.1.
+A company should make a public statement of the No The Company does not prepare a remuneration company's remuneration policy (hereinafter the INO policy. remuneration statement).
+This statement should be Information about the benefits and loans for the part of the company's annual accounts.
+Remuneration members of the management bodies is provided statement should also be posted on the company's in the annual prospectuses - reports, financial website. accounts.
 8.2.
-Remuneration statement should mainly focus on directors' remuneration policy for the following year and, if appropriate, the subsequent years.
+Remuneration statement should mainly focus on directors' remuneration policy for the following year No See 8.1 and, if appropriate, the subsequent years.
 The statement should contain a summary of the implementation of the remuneration policy in the previous financial year.
 Special attention should be given to any significant changes in company's remuneration policy as compared to the previous financial year.
-No See 8.1 8.3.
-Remuneration statement should leastwise include the following information: 1) Explanation of the relative importance of the variable and non-variable components of directors' remuneration; 2) Sufficient information on performance criteria that entitles directors to share options, shares or variable components of remuneration; 3) Sufficient information on the linkage between the remuneration and performance; 4) The main parameters and rationale for any annual bonus scheme and any other non-cash benefits; 5) A description of the main characteristics of supplementary pension or early retirement schemes for directors.
-No See 8.1
+8.3.
+Remuneration statement should leastwise include No See 8.1 the following information: INO See 6.1 1) Explanation of the relative importance of the variable and non-variable components of directors' remuneration; 2) Sufficient information on performance criteria that entitles directors to share options, shares or variable components of remuneration; 3) Sufficient information on the linkage between the remuneration and performance; 4) The main parameters and rationale for any annual bonus scheme and any other non-cash benefits; 5) A description of the main characteristics of supplementary pension or early retirement schemes for directors. por un ectors.